MaoZiming/spothedge_ae/README.md

 The SkyServe and SpotHedge related code is available on [SkyPilot](https://github.com/skypilot-org/skypilot/tree/spot-hedge-new).

-To install from source, follow [Installation](https://docs.skypilot.co/en/latest/getting-started/installation.html).
+To install from source, follow [Installation](https://docs.skypilot.co/en/latest/getting-started/installation.html) and use the `spot-hedge-new` branch.

 ## Macrobenchmarks